Childhood Depression: Prevalence, Symptoms, And Treatment

 What are the symptoms of childhood depression?

 As a parent, it can be vital to understand that symptoms of childhood depression can differ from adult depression and may look different in various age groups.
-For example, a three-year-old may experience vastly different symptoms from an adolescent in high school, as they don't often have the same forms of communication.
+For example, younger children may experience vastly different symptoms from adolescents in high school, as they don't often have the same forms of communication.

 In addition, if you notice an individual or short-term symptom in your child, it might not indicate childhood depression.
-However, if they are experiencing several of the following symptoms for over a week, consider reaching out to your pediatrician or a child therapist for further guidance.
+However, if they are experiencing several of the following symptoms for over a week, consider reaching out to healthcare providers, such as your pediatrician or a child therapist, for further guidance.

 Profound and prolonged sadness